tzengerink/tzengerink/README.md

 ![CyberPeaks Banner](https://raw.githubusercontent.com/tzengerink/tzengerink/main/banner.png)

-# Hi, I'm Teun 👋👨‍💻
+# Hi, I'm Teun 👋👨💻

-Software engineer with multiple years of professional experience in different environments.
-Passionate about developing creative solutions that have an impact on its users and society.
-Motivated to guide organisations in implementing Agile/Scrum practices, mentor junior developers and improve engineering processes.
-Admired by peers for being reliable, critical, authentic, outspoken, opinionated and emphatic.
+Experienced software engineer with many years of professional development in a variety of environments.
+Passionate about creating innovative solutions that make a meaningful impact on users and society.
+Driven to guide organizations in implementing Agile/Scrum practices, mentoring junior developers, and improving engineering processes.
+Respected by peers for being reliable, critical, authentic, outspoken, opinionated, and empathetic.

 ## Find me around the web 🌍